sciserver/Example-Notebooks/README.md

 <h3 id="installation">Installation</h3>

 <p>The easiest way to get these Example Notebooks is to log in to SciServer and go to <a href="https://apps.sciserver.org/compute/">SciServer Compute</a>.
 Click <strong>Create Container</strong> to open the Create Container dialog box.

- create a new container in SciServer Compute.
-At the bottom of the <em>Create a new container</em> dialog box, you will see a list of <strong>Data volumes</strong>.
+At the bottom of the newly-opened dialog box, you will see a list of <strong>Data volumes</strong>.
 Be sure the checkbox next to <strong>Getting started</strong> is checked.</p>

-<p>Once you create the container with the Getting Started data volume mounted, you can access the Example Notebooks by going to the <em>getting_started</em> volume.
-They are in the Example-Notebooks folder.</p>
+<p>Once you create the container with the Getting Started data volume mounted, you can access these example notebooks from within Compute by going to the <strong>getting_started</strong> volume.
+They are in the <em>Example-Notebooks</em> folder.</p>

 <p>The Getting Started data volume is read-only, so you may run the notebooks but not make changes to them.
 The first thing you should do is to copy them into your persistent volume by running the <strong>Copy Example Notebooks.ipynb</strong> notebook.
 Doing so will create a new folder called <code>examples</code> inside your persistent volume, with read/write copies of all these notebooks.
 You can then change the notebooks, see what the changes do, and save your changes.</p>